-- Amendment to PFRS 5, Non-current Assets Held for Sale and Discontinued Operations, Changes in Methods of Disposal The amendment is applied prospectively and clarifies that changing from a disposal through sale to a disposal through distribution to owners and vice-versa should not be considered to be a new plan of disposal, rather it is a continuation of the original plan.
+• Amendment to PFRS 5, Non-current Assets Held for Sale and Discontinued Operations, Changes in Methods of Disposal The amendment is applied prospectively and clarifies that changing from a disposal through sale to a disposal through distribution to owners and vice-versa should not be considered to be a new plan of disposal, rather it is a continuation of the original plan.
 There is, therefore, no interruption of the application of the requirements in PFRS 5.
-The amendment also clarifies that changing the disposal method does not change the date of classification. - Servicing Contracts PFRS 7 requires an entity to provide disclosures for any continuing involvement in a transferred asset that is derecognized in its entirety.
-The amendment clarifies that a servicing contract that includes a fee can constitute continuing involvement in a financial asset.
-An entity must assess the nature of the fee and arrangement against the guidance for continuing involvement in PFRS 7 in order to assess whether the disclosures are required.
-The amendment is to be applied such that the assessment of which servicing contracts constitute continuing involvement will need to be done retrospectively.
-However, comparative disclosures are
+The amendment also clarifies that changing the disposal method does not change the date of classification.

-Amendment to PFRS 7, Financial Instruments: Disclosures,
+• Amendment to PFRS 7, Financial Instruments: Disclosures, Servicing Contracts